devarsh10/NodeJS-Terraform-Project/README.md

 ## Part - 2

 ### Assumptions
+- Create Dockerfile.
+So that we will not have to face the issue "It works on my machine."
+- Use AWS Secrets Manager to store the secrets and create required Role and attach a Policy to it.
+Follow least privilege best practice.
 - Create an EC2 Instance and deploy on it.
 - Use default VPC, and create a Security Group with required ports to expose.